 In fact, the word curry itself means something like "stir fry."
 It doesn't have a specific flavor profile or set of ingredients.
 So the possibilities are truly endless!

 When it comes to south Asian cuisine, curry pastes are more common than dried spices.
-They're usually made with a mixture of fresh peppers, lemongrass, ginger, and aromatics like garlic, shallots and onions.
+They're usually made with a mixture of fresh peppers, lemongrass, ginger, and ingredients like garlic, shallots and onions.

 You can make your own in a food processor, but there are also very high-quality store-bought curry pastes.

 - Red curry is generally pretty spicy.
 It gets its signature color from red chili peppers.
 Less spicy versions swap peppers for chili powder.
 Note that if you're vegetarian, red curry paste often includes shrimp.
 It's delicious in our red curry almond butter sauce used to coat zucchini noodles.
 You can make your own red curry paste at home too!
 It's fantastic in this Thai Red Curry Pumpkin Soup topped with crispy tofu.

 - Green curry is a brighter and more herby paste.
 Its color comes from fresh herbs.
 Think Thai basil and cilantro.
 There's usually lemongrass and ginger, as well as green chili peppers.
 This veggie-packed vegan Thai green chickpea curry is a delicious way to bring more green to your plate.

 - You might not be surprised to know that yellow curry is colored from turmeric.
 Yellow curries, like this vegan pumpkin curry recipe, tend to be a bit sweeter.
 They also most closely resemble Indian curries.